 Staying Safe While Using Cruise Control

+So, is cruise control bad?
 If you have deemed road conditions suitable to cruise control and decide to use it, you still have a responsibility to pay attention to the road.
 Some people feel as though cruise control works like an autopilot, leaving them free to do as they like.
-This is not the case, and a lack of attention can lead to accidents
+This is not the case, and a lack of attention can lead to accidents.

 Before driving, familiarize yourself with your cruise control’s operations.
 Beyond turning it on, learn how to turn it off.
 Some cruise controls use the same button to stop as to start, and other have separate controls.